1. The psychological Golden Triangle

-Integrated mixed developments are all the new hype, as are new townships that promise a wholesome lifestyle of green parks, international schools within its perimeters as well as commercial centres in the area.
+Integrated mixed developments are all the new hype, as are new townships that promise a wholesome lifestyle of green parks, international schools as well as commercial centres in the vicinity.
 But the density of population in the area plays a big factor in whether the development will be a ‘hot’ one or not.

-However if you build a mixed development as such in an area when the population is already bursting at its seams, then it is highly likely that the development will be sold out within months.
+However if you build a similar mixed development in an area where the population is already bursting at its seams, then it is highly likely that the development will be sold out within months.
 Click here to find out about Best Areas for First Time Homebuyers in KL.